dulvui/simondalvai.org/src/content/blog/make-foss-games/index.md

 **The list of game engines** on [Wikipedia](https://en.wikipedia.org/wiki/List_of_game_engines) has a lot of open source projects that can fit your needs.
+Another great website I just found recently is [enginesdatabas.com](https://enginesdatabase.com/), where you can find many possible engines with great filters.

 In my opinion, there are **two main categories**: libraries/frameworks and full engines.
 Like [libGDX](https://libgdx.com/) and [Godot Engine](https://godotengine.org/) I already used.